Homeomorphisms between compact subsets of real numbers: Tame sets in

-As noted in \cite{bkp}, Corollary \ref{c12} coincides with one of the results presented by M. Walczy\'nska \cite{wal} in her doctoral dissertation.
+As noted in \cite{bkp}, Corollary \ref{c15} coincides with one of the results presented by M. Walczy\'nska \cite{wal} in her doctoral dissertation.

-\begin{pro} A compact set $X\subseteq \mathbb R$, such that $\mathcal I_X=\emptyset $, is a t$\mathbb R$-set if and only if $X$ is finite or $X$ is a copy of the Cantor set. \end{pro} \begin{proof} If $X$ is discrete, then $X$, being a compact set, must be finite.
-If $X$ contains no isolated point, since there is no $X$-interval, then $X$ is a dense in itself zero-dimensional compact metric space.
+\begin{pro} Let $X\subseteq \mathbb R$ be a compact set and $\mathcal I_X=\emptyset $.
+Then $X$ is a $ t $-set if and only if $X$ is finite or $X$ is a copy of the Cantor set. \end{pro} \begin{proof} Suppose that $X$ is a $t$-set.
+If $X$ is discrete, then $X$, being a compact set, must be finite.
+If $X\not=\emptyset$ contains no isolated point, then $X$ is a dense-in-itself zero-dimensional compact metric space, since there is no $X$-interval.
 Therefore $X$ is a copy of the Cantor set, see \cite[6.2.A. (c)]{enge}.
 When $X$ contains a limit point and $a\in X$ is the only isolated point in $X$, then $X\setminus \{a\}$ is a copy of the Cantor set.
-Since it can be that $a=\inf X$ and it also can be that $a\notin \{\inf X, \sup X\}$, so $X$ is not a t$\mathbb R$-set.
-In turn, if $X$ contains at least two isolated points and a limit point $b$, then it can be that $b=\inf X$, because of Lemma \ref{l8}, and it also can be that $ \{\inf X, \sup X\}$ consists of isolated points by Corollary \ref{c3}.
-Therefore $X$ is not a t$\mathbb R$-set. \end{proof}
+Since it can be that $a=\inf X$ and it also can be that $a\notin \{\inf X, \sup X\}$, so $X$ is not a $ t $-set.
+In turn, if $X$ contains at least two isolated points and a limit point $b$, then it can be that $b=\inf X$, because of Lemma \ref{le9}, and it also can be that $ \{\inf X, \sup X\}$ consists of isolated points by Corollary \ref{c10}.
+Therefore $X$ is not a $ t $-set.

+Obviously, any finite set is a $t$-set.
+By Corollary \ref{c15}, the Cantor set is a $t$-set.
+So, the reverse implication is also fulfilled. \end{proof}